 The mini-coop is a great project for kids.
 It's easy for children to help build the unit, then take complete responsibility for overseeing the egg production, giving them valuable, hands-on experience.
 You can even slip the coop into the back of a pickup truck — chickens and all — and take it to schools for demonstrations.
 We predict your local schools will be glad to host this egg-mobile.

-Building the Mini-coop
+Building the Chicken Mini-Coop

 The coop is framed with a series of truss-like triangles connected by a ridge board at the peak and a floor frame around the perimeter.
 The grazing area is enclosed in predator-proof, 1-inch galvanized welded-wire mesh, while the indoor roost is protected by shingle-covered 1/4-inch exterior plywood.
 If you've got two people to move the unit, you can simplify the project by omitting the wheels.

-Study the drawings in the Image Gallery and then begin by cutting parts for the five triangular trusses you'll need to make the coop's frame.
+Study the drawings in the image gallery and then begin by cutting parts for the five triangular trusses you'll need to make the coop's frame.
 The main feature of the truss frames is that they be identical and rigid.
 To make them, you'll need 10 rafters, five cross ties, and three end spacers: one for each endmost truss frame and one for the frame, that divides the interior and exterior sections.
 I used cedar because it's lightweight and rot-resistant — desirable attributes for this project.
 You could substitute construction-grade softwood, although it will add more weight to the coop and will be less durable.

 Before you assemble the trusses, prepare the notched cutouts for the two handle braces.
 I cut a series of kerfs in the notch area and knocked out the waste with a chisel and mallet.
 Before moving on, cut the floor-frame sides, the handle braces and the ridge board.

 Next, assemble the rafters, cross ties and end spacers.
-Join each truss frame with glue and screws at the bottom joints, but use just a couple of small nails and a temporary, 3/4-inch-thick spacer at the peak (see photo in the Image Gallery).
+Join each truss frame with glue and screws at the bottom joints, but use just a couple of small nails and a temporary, 3/4-inch-thick spacer at the peak (see photo in the image gallery).
 The nails help hold the truss frame together and keep the parts accurately aligned.
 Later, you'll need to take this joint apart so you can slip in the ridge board.
 Bring the peak together first (with a spacer sandwiched between the rafters), then add the cross tie at the bottom.
 Since the truss is a triangle, you can be sure all angles are accurate if you follow this procedure.

-Install the Wall Sheathing
+Install the Chicken Coop Wall Sheathing

 Add wall sheathing on the two end walls and the inside partition wall that divides the coop in two.
 I used 5/8-inch textured exterior plywood sheathing for its looks and durability.
 It's a bit beefier than necessary for this application, but we wanted to make sure all parts of the coop are durable and long-lasting.